-Skill Builders Sessions: These twenty-minute sessions held in mini-theaters help attendees learn a skill to take back to their districts!
-Attendees participate in 20-minute hands-on demonstration sessions to learn “How To…” skills to take back to their classrooms and use right away!
+Skill Builders Sessions: These thirty-minute sessions held in mini-theaters help attendees learn a skill to take back to their districts!
+Attendees participate in 30-minute hands-on demonstration sessions to learn “How To…” skills to take back to their classrooms and use right away!

 Workshops: FETC workshops are deep dive, hands-on professional learning activities designed to give attendees new skills and strategies in educational technology.
 Workshops are offered in 2-hour lengths only.
 They are offered in computer labs (PC laptops, MAC or iPad) or BYOD.
 Workshops require attendees to pay an additional fee to participate.
 Workshop presenters are expected to develop effective hands-on activities to ensure the workshop attendee the best professional development opportunity.

 Special Events: There are several professional development learning opportunities at FETC that engage attendees in alternative presentations.
 These include, but are not limited to orientation sessions, certification testing, academies, summits, computer science firehose, mobile mega share, New @FETC, school tours and fieldtrips.

 FETC® is pleased to provide a complimentary conference registration to all of the accepted lead presenters (one per session).
 If you are invited to present, you will be directed to a Presenter Registration Portal.
 All co-presenters MUST pay a discounted rate for the conference registration at the Co-Presenter Registration Portal.